 Amy Owens is the owner of Clay Cup Studios.
 She has a passion for her family and her community.
 Coming from a family heavily involved in the arts, she saw a need in Galveston for a destination that families and friends could go to relax, have fun and get creative.
 She makes it a point to use Clay Cup for education and community outreach.

 Mary Ruth is simply an amazing artist.
 Having studied Studio Art at the University of Texas she is well versed in several art mediums.
 You will not find her on day to day activity at the studio but you will be able to sign up for one of her many courses.
-Course include everything from clay to painting.
-You can also hire her custom art pieces as well as mural painting.
+Courses include everything from clay to painting.
+You can also hire her for custom art pieces as well as mural painting.
 Mary is my go to gal everything art.
 If I have a question, she has an answer.
 She’s like my art therapist lol.
 I also rope her into helping with various community projects like the Turtles and the Pool Mural.

 Although Gabriel is not an employee here at Clay Cup.
 We still consider him family.
 Clay Cup Studios often partners with Gabe while doing community outreach.
 Known as the go to guy for large murals on and off the island, you can view Gabes work at 22nd and postoffice, 22nd and strand and the Miguire Dent Community Center.
 His latest works with Clay Cup Studios can be found at the new community pool!

 Donald is a local Galveston glass artist that hangs out with Clay Cup during Artwalk.
 Being a husband and a father, community is important to him.
 You can often find that he gives back to various organizations and non profits in the community.
 Another fun thing is he will often hide his work in secret spots around the island for people to find.
 Make sure to stop by at Artwalk to see live demos and to buy a custom piece.

 Community Projects & Fundraisers